What Baby Yoda Can Teach Us About Kinship/Guardianship In New Mexico

 Should you file for guardianship of the baby Yoda in your life?
 If you believe that a child in your family is being mistreated, or is otherwise not receiving the necessary care from their parent(s), contact Genus Law today to discuss your options.
 The decision to seek kinship care is a very important, and oftentimes stressful, decision to make, but is extremely important when the safety of a child is at stake.

-If you need the support of a family lawyer in Albuquerque in order to begin the process of requesting kinship guardianship, contact Genus Law experienced guardianship and adoption attorneys today.
-During our initial consultation, we will be able to layout the details of your situation and develop a greater understanding of how we will approach this sensitive legal procedure.
+If you need the support of a family lawyer in Albuquerque in order to begin the process of requesting kinship guardianship, contact Genus Law experienced guardianship and adoption attorneys today at 505.317.4455 or chat with a representative anytime.
+During our initial consultation, we will be able to lay out the details of your situation and develop a greater understanding of how we will approach this sensitive legal procedure.
 The child’s safety is of the utmost importance to us, and we will identify any immediate decisions necessary in order to get the child protected from harm or abuse immediately while we are working through the request of guardianship.
 If you believe that the child is in imminent harm, contact the Albuquerque Police Department immediately.

 May the force be with you and your younglings.